What is the Best Way to Take CBD?

-- The path that any CBD product is consumed or applied to the body is defined as the route of administration.
+How a CBD product is consumed or applied to the body is defined as the route of administration.
 This has a direct effect on the uptake, distribution, and elimination of the compound.
-In practical terms, the way you consume a CBD product will govern how quickly it will come on, how much of the substance becomes active in the body, and how long the effects will last.
+In other words how you consume a product will govern how quickly it will come on, how much of the substance becomes active in the body, and how long the effects will last.

-There are many popular methods of consuming CBD oil, with specific products created for each application.
 Below we take a look at the five primary methods of CBD administration and the related products for each.
 As a user, you'll want to balance your preferred method of consuming CBD with how bioavailable it is to ensure you're getting great value from the products you buy.

-The most common method of using CBD is to take a product by mouth.
-This means swallowing capsules or eating CBD containing edibles.
+One of the most common methods of using CBD is to take a product by mouth.
+This means swallowing capsules or eating edibles.
 When CBD is swallowed, it enters the digestive system before being absorbed.
 The hemp extract in the product must pass through the portal vein into the liver which metabolizes the CBD and other molecules.
-This process is called first-pass metabolism.
+This process is called the first-pass metabolism.

 The big issue with this method of consumption is that the enzymes in the liver reduce the concentration of the CBD compounds before passing on what remains to the bloodstream.
 This passage through the liver reduces the efficiency of CBD absorption.
 One study reported that a dismal 6% bioavailability was observed when CBD was ingested directly.
 (R)

-This issue of low bioavailability for oral products has driven the CBD industry to find solutions which increase the amount of a product that is absorbed by the body, reducing waste.
-The following methods are commonly used:
+This issue of low bioavailability for oral products has driven the CBD industry to find solutions that increase the amount of a product that is absorbed by the body, reducing waste.

 Cannabinoids like CBD are fat-soluble.
 This means they break down to be stored in fat - not water.
 When consumed with fat, these compounds can be more effectively processed by the body.
-For this reason, many products utilize an oil carrier that is mixed with the hemp extract.
+For this reason, many products utilize a fatty oil carrier that is mixed with the hemp extract.

 Today, MCT oil is the most commonly used carrier.
 By combining CBD-rich hemp extracts with MCT, your body burns these fats and puts them and the cannabinoids they hold to use immediately.
 The result is a marginal increase in the overall amount of CBD and other cannabinoids absorbed by the body.

 Significant technological improvements in the area of hemp extract processing have created a new breed of product which addresses bioavailability issues.
 Products often called 'water-soluble' have entered the market.
-These products use new technologies to break up the oil particles into tiny pieces and then suspend them in a liquid form.
+These products use new technologies to break up the oil particles into tiny pieces and then suspend them in a mixture using an emulsifier.

 These water-soluble products are more costly to produce, but thanks to a maturing industry they are becoming widely available.
-We sell both water-soluble capsules and water-soluble tinctures right here at Big Sky Botanicals.
-For more information on this technology, see our article on the topic.
+Here at Big Sky Botanicals, we sell both water-soluble capsules and water-soluble tinctures.
+For more information on this technology, see our page on our nanoemulsified technology.

-Inhaling CBD is becoming one of the most popular methods of consuming the substance thanks to it's quick time to onset and high effectiveness.
+Just like vaporizing or smoking marijuana, inhaling CBD carries the benefit of having a very quick time to onset and high effectiveness.
 Today there are a growing number of products available including CBD-specific vape products, hemp flower, and concentrates used for dabbing.

 Inhaling CBD has a very high bioavailability thanks to the large, highly permeable surface of the interior of the lungs.
 Inhaling also has a consistently quick onset in only a few minutes with a shorter period of effectiveness.